denizyuret/Knet.jl/README.md

 [housing.jl](https://github.com/denizyuret/Knet.jl/blob/master/examples/housing.jl)
 for more information on this example.

+Note that `grad` was the only function used that is not in the Julia standard library.
+This is typical of models defined in Knet.

 ### <a name="soft"></a> Softmax classification

 In this example we build a simple classification model for the [MNIST](http://yann.lecun.com/exdb/mnist) handwritten digit recognition dataset.
 MNIST has 60000 training and 10000 test examples.
 Each input x consists of 784 pixels representing a 28x28 image.
+The corresponding output indicates the identity of the digit 0..9.

-Classification models handle discrete outputs (in this case the identity of the digit 0..9), as opposed to regression models, which handle numeric outputs.
+Classification models handle discrete outputs, as opposed to regression models, which handle numeric outputs.
 We typically use the cross entropy loss function in classification models:

 ```
 function loss(w,x,ygold)